 And lastly, if neither of these tests work,

 3. Hold the white connector on the LED side of the connector and carefully pull the wire pins out of the connector.
 Re-insert the pins with the wires reversed (shown below).
 This will reverse the polarity coming from the LED strip to match the bayonet.
 Make sure that the pins are protruding out into the plastic connector sufficiently.
 The result will be the wires configured as in the example labeled 'reverse polarity'.

 - Check the product using another power source.
 A 9v battery is the quickest and easiest.
 Alligator clip products can be directly connected to the battery with red wire attached to + terminal and black wire attached to - terminal.
 Use some household wire to complete the same test for products with IDC and molex connections.

-- If the strip works on another power source but not plugged in, try changing the polarity of the connection.
+- Check the alignment of the wire on the product to your games wiring.
+The black wire should align in a continuous line from the game through the product.
+If the wires are not aligned, try changing the polarity of the connection.
 For products using the red IDC connection, reverse the connection 180 degrees and try it again.
-For alligator clips, reverse the connection by swapping the placement of the clips.

 - Examine the channels where the wire runs through the two IDC.
 Sometimes a wire is not fully pushed in and therefore unable to make the necessary electrical connection.
 Look at the channels where the wires feed through the IDC- all wires should be firmly seated in the channels of both IDCs.
 If you find a wire is not fully seated in the channel, carefully use a blunt object such as a butter knife to gently push the wire into the channel.